mac-comp127/cell-absorption/README.md

 Why is this so important?
 Because you made a big change, and you got to a point where your code is working again.
 You want to save a snapshot of this progress.
 If you totally mess up the next step, you can use git to go back to this snapshot and try again.

 > **Note:** Remember that “commit” means “make a snapshot on my computer,” and “push” means “share all my commits on GitHub.”
-Committing is what you do when you want a snapshot.
-Pushing it what you do to share in your work.
+Committing is what you do when you want to make a snapshot.
+Pushing is what you do to share your work with others.
 >
 > In this class, you have to remember to push to turn in your work.
 You can push as many times as you want until you are done.
 So go ahead and push!
-But remember: _if it’s not pushed, it’s not turned in._
+But remember: committing is not pushing, and _if it’s not pushed, it’s not turned in._

 ## From one to many